Amn2652/Face-Detection-and-Recognition/README.md

 3. Install the required packages: pip install -r requirements.txt
+4. Do not forget to create data directory in same folder.

-4. Run the code to generate data and press 'n' to add new faces to the dataset.
+5. Run the code to generate data and press 'n' to add new faces to the dataset.

-5. Train the recognizer by running the classifier code.
+6. Train the recognizer by running the classifier code.

 Now you are ready to detect and recognize faces using the application.